pyeventsourcing/esdbclient/README.md

 of the processing of the recorded events might be inaccurate, or possibly inconsistent, and perhaps catastrophically so.
 Of course, such inaccuracies may or may not matter in your situation.
 But catastrophic inconsistencies may halt processing until the issue is resolved.
-The only protection against this danger is to avoid "dual writing" by atomically recording the commit position of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.
+You can avoid "dual writing" in the consumption of events by atomically recording the commit position of an event that has been processed along with the results of processing that event, that is with both things being recorded in the same transaction.

-To accomplish "exactly once" processing of the events, the commit position of a recorded event should be recorded atomically and uniquely along with the result of processing recorded events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
-This avoids "dual writing" in the processing of events.

 The subscription object might be used directly when processing events.
 It might also be used within a thread dedicated to receiving events, with recorded events